Tax implications for selling property overseas

 Do I have to report my foreign property to the IRS?

 It depends.
 While a foreign home isn’t considered a reportable foreign asset under FATCA, a foreign bank account is.
-So, if you sell your home and put the money in a foreign bank account, it could trigger FATCA if the amount is above a certain threshold.
+So, if you sell your home and put the money in a foreign bank account, it could trigger FATCA if the amount is above a specific threshold.
 In this case, you’ll need to report your foreign account on Form 114 and possibly Form 8963 to agencies such as FinCEN.